yosang/csharp-unit-testing-bUnit/readme.md

 It integrates naturally with xUnit.

 # Installation
-We add the NuGet package to your test project with `dotnet add package bunit`
+We add the NuGet package to our test project with `dotnet add package bunit`

 # Usage